-What makes us—okay, maybe just our editor-in-chief—partial to this classic coleslaw recipe is the fact that it’s uncannily like her grandma’s coleslaw, made fresh each day during summer with just-picked cabbage from the garden, her grandma’s upper arm all a jiggle as she would vigorously stir together milk, vinegar, and sugar in a small dish and then dribble the sweetly tart elixir over a heap of sliced cabbage.
+What makes us—okay, maybe just our editor-in-chief—partial to this classic coleslaw is the fact that it’s uncannily like her grandma’s coleslaw, made fresh each day during summer with just-picked cabbage from the garden, her grandma’s upper arm all a jiggle as she would vigorously stir together milk, vinegar, and sugar in a small dish and then dribble the sweetly tart elixir over a heap of sliced cabbage.
 The milky, sugary, tangy concoction was sweet relief from the boring bitterness of most veggies—then and now.
-This recipe finesses the simpler version made years ago with the addition of buttermilk and mayo.
-Trust us when we assure you that this classic coleslaw is one that your friends and family and yourself will be craving all summer long, whether as a stand-alone side or a plop of something crunchy and sweet atop a pulled pork sandwich.
+This recipe finesses the classic with the addition of buttermilk and mayo, ensuring just the right tang.
+Trust us when we assure you that this coleslaw is one that your friends and family and yourself will be craving all summer long, whether as a stand-alone side or a plop of something crunchy and sweet atop a pulled pork sandwich.

-- 8 scallions (including green parts), cut into thin rings
+- 8 scallions, (including green parts), thinly sliced

 - 1 teaspoon sea salt

 - 1/4 cup buttermilk, (either low-fat or full-fat)

 - 2 teaspoons white wine vinegar

 - In a large bowl, toss together the cabbage and scallions.

 - In a separate bowl, stir together the sugar, salt, pepper, milk, mayo, buttermilk, vinegar, and lime or lemon juice.
 Taste and season with more salt and pepper, if desired.

 - Pour about 2/3 of the dressing over the scallions and cabbage and stir.
 If desired, stir in some or all of the remaining dressing.
 Cover and refrigerate for about 2 hours.